mahmoudrasmy/docker/commands_Docker_CLI.md

 ## Docker Networks
 * docker network ls ==> To list all Docker networks
 * docker network inspect bridge  ==> To see all the details about the network
+* docker network create --driver bridge alpine-net ==> to create a network
+* docker run -dit --name alpine1 --network alpine-net alpine ash ==> Create a docker container and attach a specific network to it
+* docker network connect bridge alpine4  ==> connect a speicic network to a container

 ## Commands inside the container
 * ip addr show